 Now as I write this (spring 2021) I am currently taking Synthroid and have for about a year and doing great on it!!
-But there is a huge difference between generic medications and name brand medications I learned.
-Again just something to keep in mind, everyone reacts so differently!
+But there is a huge difference between generic medications and name-brand medications I learned when it comes to thyroid health.
+Again, just something to keep in mind, everyone reacts so differently!

 As I currently type this I am 2 months postpartum with our darling second child, a sweet boy.
 I have to say that previous trauma has really surfaced postpartum again.
 Seeing a therapist has really helped and my current endocrinologist is amazing!
 I feel very heard and she knows my fear of things going awry, so we are carefully watching my thyroid monthly during this initial postpartum phase.

 Honestly, I am in a good spot now and I am so thankful for that.
 This journey has made me a bit softer, a bit more gracious and at the same time a bit more of a fighter—I’ve had to fight hard to search and find answers for my health.
 That has made me stronger.
 It’s taught me never to give up.